hMRI-group/hMRI-toolbox/etpm/Readme.txt

 	nwTPM_sl2.nii

 I fixed the TPM using the script: cp_update_TPM.m
-This lead to the currect TPM:
+This lead to the currect "extended TPM" :
-	unwTPM_sl2.nii
+	eTPM.nii

+Christophe Phillips
+University of Liège
+Belgium